 We may also receive data from publicly availably sources such as Companies House and the Electoral Register based inside the EU.

-We will only ever collect the information that we need, including data that will be useful to help improve our services.
+We will only ever collect the information that we need, including data that will be useful to help fulfil our charitable objectives or improve our services.
 The information is either needed to fulfil your request or to enable us to provide you with a more personalised service.
 You don’t have to disclose any of this information to browse our sites.

 DISCLOSURES OF YOUR PERSONAL DATA

-We may have to share your personal data with the parties set out below
+We may in certain sometimes share your personal data with trusted third parties, including with and in the circumstances set out below

-- Service providers who provide IT and system administration services,such as Mailchimp.
+- Service providers who provide payment, data storage, communications, IT and system administration services, such as Mailchimp, JustGiving and others.

 - Professional advisers including lawyers, bankers, auditors and insurers.